The Constitution is clear and the Supreme Court must be, too.

 President Trump’s executive order is an unlawful attempt to rewrite and limit the constitutional right to citizenship by birth

 Since the EO was issued, multiple lawsuits have been filed against the administration, and every court to consider the policy’s merits has ruled it unconstitutional.
 In three cases—Trump v.
 State of Washington, Trump v.
 CASA, Trump v.
 State of New Jersey—the courts issued nationwide injunctions preventing the implementation of the EO anywhere in the country.
-The Trump administration appealed these decisions, but courts of appeals have denied their requests for the injunctions to be lifted or narrowed.
+The Trump administration appealed, leading the Supreme Court to invalidate the injunctions.
+However, the Supreme Court never considered the actual merits of the order, only the legality of the injunctions.
+After the Court's ruling, a new class-based lawsuit (Barbara v.
+Trump) was filed and won another court-ordered pause on the implementation of the order.

 Birthright citizenship is a core part of what it means to be American, guaranteeing that all children born here are equal under the law.